SujanBoopathy/SujanBoopathy/README.md

 - 👋 Hi, I’m @SujanBoopathy
 - 👀 I’m interested in AL/ML Engineering and Back-end Development & experienced in C,C++,Java,Python and MySQL
 - 🌱 I’m currently learning Java , Maven , Jax RS and Jersey
-- 💞️ I’m looking to collaborate on app development
+- 💞️ I’m looking to collaborate on full stack development
 - 📫 How to reach me at sujansaradha@gmail.com

 <!---